Rail Fence Block Unit

 The Apple Pie Quilt Block

-Requires 4 Rails Units, 8 Flying Geese Units and a Central Square.
+Requires 4 Rails Units, 8 Flying Geese Units and a Central Square to make this Apple Pie Quilt Block shown above.

 Instructions